 - Ensure you can understand the doctor’s instructions clearly during the in-person consultation.

 VI.
-5 Practical Tips for Your First Plastic Surgery Experience in Korea
+5 Practical Tips for Your First Korean Cosmetic Treatment

-6.1 Tip 1: Do your research in advance, but don’t overstudy it.
+6.1 Tip 1: Do your research in advance, but don’t overdo it.

 My advice: